htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

                     % system only have a population at the site of interest. if (rand<probs)
                         V2 = zeros(2^nqubits);
-                        % Iterate over all of the eigenvectors and the location
+                        % Iterate over all of the eigenvectors and set the location
                         % corresponding to the site of interest to one. for ti2 = 1:2^nqubits
                             V2(tk+2*ti+2*Li*(cnow-1),ti2) = V(tk+2*ti+2*Li*(cnow-1),ti2);